macroflight/psxhacks/README.md

 Will display and monitor for changes one PSX variable.
 Mostly useful when developing PSX Python scripts.

+E.g "show_psx.py Tla" will show the thrust lever angles

 ### show_usb.py

 Shows events on all connected USB joystick-type devices.
 Useful if you e.g want to find the USB button or axis number that matches a physical button or axis, or the pygame name of a device.

+If your USB device is not detected by show_usb.py, frankenusb.py will not be able to use it (since both use pygame to access USB devices).

 ### psx_shutdown.py